5.0 - 1419 Reviews

 Viorele is a combination oral contraceptive pill (OCP, birth control medication, birth control pills).
 It prevents pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
-Viorele is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods and more.
+Viorele is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods, and more.
+Read More

 Some women worry about weight gain when taking Viorele and other birth control pills.
 While it might give you the munchies, it’s mostly water retention (and not actual fat) that’s to blame.